Joshua82188/ISpotFishing-Tool/README.md

 A: Please read Section 4: Reporting Bugs, or Issues.

-**Q: I would like to report my feedback on the prototype.
-Where can I do this?**

-Please read Section 5: Prototype Questionnaire

 **Q: I have another question that doesn’t have an answer.
 Who should I forward the question to?**